 CSR has always been a natural part of BALL GROUP's business approach, rooting in the general maxim that you should treat others as you yourself would like to be treated.
-The CSR Committee is headed by Conni Schrøder (Supply Chain Manager) and further consisting of Ole Holm (Chief Executive Officer), Peter Møller (Chief Financial Officer), Lisbeth Kjerulf Mikkelsen (Brand Manager) and Janni Nansen Schmidt (Marketing Manager).
+The CSR Committee is headed by Conni Schrøder (Supply Chain Manager) and further consisting of Ole Holm (Chief Executive Officer), Peter Møller (Chief Financial Officer), Lisbeth Kjerulf Mikkelsen (Brand Manager) and Rikke Knudsen (Business Developer).

-The Committee continues to convene once a month, initiating short-term and long-term actions and defining goals to pursue.
-In the following, BALL GROUP's overall CSR policy in terms of the Code of Conduct, together with the activities initiated and undertaken from January 2014 to December 2014 is being presented.
+The Committee continues to convene, initiating short-term and long-term actions and defining goals to pursue.
+In the following, BALL GROUP's overall CSR policy in terms of the Code of Conduct, together with the activities initiated and undertaken from January 2015 to December 2015 is being presented.